 The front side is decorated with a cast bronze lining depicting different scenes: a bear with a loot, a griffin, two figures, perhaps a hero and a goddess, and, finally, a horseman with a small shield and a spear.
 Such a decoration of weapons associated with the Celtic, and possibly with the Roman influence, and was common in Central Europe in the last century BC. er

-According to archaeological sources, we cannot say that the Proto-Slavs used bows and arrows in the war or their arrows were without metal tips.
-Arrowheads are almost never found in the graves of this era.
-Neighboring Germanic and Celtic peoples poorly used these weapons, and the influence of nomadic cultures was felt only on the south-eastern border of the settlement of the early Slavs.
+According to archaeological sources, we cannot say that the Proto-Slavs used bows and arrows in the war, or their arrows were without metal tips.
+Arrowheads are scarcely found in burials from this era.
+Neighboring Germanic and Celtic peoples poorly used this weapon, and the influence of nomadic cultures was felt only on the southeastern border of the settlement of the early Slavs.